vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 On 2024-06-26, due to scheduling constraints, I wasn't able to go jogging in the morning.
 It gets hot in the afternoon, so I just skipped jogging for the day.

+## 2024-06-27: skipped jogging due to scheduling constraints

+On 2024-06-27, due to scheduling constraints, I wasn't able to go jogging.